It’s time to sit back, relax and enjoy a little joe…

 And last, but not least…

 3. Don’t forget to subscribe to my RSS feed too!
 Thank you. đź™‚

 Every week I feature the most interesting question or comment — assuming I get one, that is.
 And folks who are lucky enough to have the only question in the mailbag get their letter highlighted here whether it’s interesting or not!

-For some reason, Louie, thought I’d know the answer to this question : “Hey Len!
+For some reason Louie felt an overwhelming need to deposit this question in the Len Penzo dot Com mailbox: “Hey Len!
 How many calories are there in a booger?”